Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-2-Formative-Assignment/README.md

 The code design is summarised in the class diagram below.

-The `HelloName` class inherits from the `tk.Tk` class, which provides the foundational GUI window functionality.
-This inheritance allows `HelloName` to use and extend the methods and attributes of `tk.Tk` to create a customised application window with specific features for user interaction and input validation.
+The `App_Window` class inherits from the `ctk.CTk` class, which provides the foundational GUI window functionality.
+This inheritance allows `App_Window` to use and extend the methods and attributes of `ctk.CTk` to create a customised application window with specific features.

+The `Frame` and `Table` class inherits from the `ctk.CTkFrame` class, which provides foundational responsive component functionality.
+This inheritance allows `Frame` and `Table` to be placed inside themselves in order to create a reponsive app. `Frame` is extended with flaxible layout and colour option and `Table` is extended with an interactive tkinter table.

 ![class-diagram](HelloName.png)